 It hurts because deep down I know I have self-deceptive tendencies and tend to romanticise things too much.

 I believe in synchronizität and I believe there is a reason behind meeting you.

 But perhaps the reason behind meeting you is so I can immerse myself in this beautiful feeling of hurt.
 So I will be wiser.
 So I can become a psychopath, or an artist, and make a million dollar.
 And then forget about your name.

 It hurts because I really like you as a friend and I believe the connection we have made is something special that will grow into something really beautiful.
 And I have to cut this connection right now so that I can focus on work, instead of getting distracted because you are a fucking enchantress.
 And I value my work.

 I know I won’t want to meet you again, despite how much I enjoyed the sophisticated side of you.

 The clumsy side of you is super cute too, though I have fallen for the sophistication and the sadness in your eyes.

 It is disappointing that the men who you slept with that I have met were much less sophisticated than you.

 It hurts because a part of me loved and cared about you in some ambiguous and platonic sense.
-Or maybe I just felt pity for you as well.
+Or maybe I just felt pity for you.